-If you want to play a character with an Evil alignment, or a Divine character like a Paladin, Priest, Druid or Monk, please send a PM with a character application to Kilaana or Loreweaver.
+If you want to play a character with an Evil alignment, please send a PM with a character application to Kilaana or Loreweaver.
 These characters are going to be under closer scrutiny and/or regulation from Impiltur's major organizations than others, and we'd like to be sure your concept will not run into unexpected obstacles.

 Characters may only take one Prestige Class each.
 No applications or DM quests are necessary to unlock them.
 Please be aware that with the present level 8 cap, you will be unable to take the last two levels of a PrC.

 Characters may only take one Divine class each (counting Paladins, Priests, Druids and Monks).
 Their level in this class must always be equal to or higher than half of their total level.
 Shifter levels count as Druid levels for this purpose and Triadic Knight levels count as levels in Paladin or Priest.

 You may multiclass into a divine class later on instead of starting out with it, as long as you can get 4 levels in it by level 8.
 If you do, you can take no levels in other classes until your Divine class level makes up over half of your total level.

 You are allowed to save skill points to spend at later levels.